 Politicians "Against" PP Funding Give Record Funds to Abortion

-* George W. Bush gave Planned Parenthood a billion dollars more than did Bill Clinton
+* George W. Bush in his eight years gave to Planned Parenthood a billion dollars more than Bill Clinton had given them.

-* Repub.
-Paul Ryan says abortionists should not get one red cent, then fully funds PP in pro-Obama 2016 budget
+* Republican Speaker of the House Paul Ryan says abortionists should not get one red cent.
+He then fought for a budget that fully funded Planned Parenthood in his pro-Obama, pro-Democrat 2016 budget.

 * Roe v.
-Wade was written by Republican Justice Blackmun and passed by a Republican majority
+Wade was written by Republican Justice Blackmun and passed by a Republican majority.
+And the immoral and illegal (not to mention unconstitutional) Roe v.
+Wade opinion has been tragically re-affirmed by the Republican-majority Supreme Court throughout the 40 years since.

 * American Right To Life's Blockbuster Documentary: Watch ARTL's groundbreaking Focus on the Strategy.
 Learn how to do your part to restore the pro-life movement and to end America's "legalized" child killing.
 Focus has cameo appearances from Notre Dame law professor Charles Rice, Ambassador Alan Keyes, a Columbine dad, Life Dynamic's Mark Crutcher, American Life League president Judie Brown, and founding board member of Nat'l RTL and Americans United for Life John Archibold.